2003scape/rscsundae/doc/differences.md

   on to higher level monsters.
 * You must retreat from melee combat before consuming food.
 You can only retreat after a minimum of three rounds of melee combat.
+* There is no "run" option.
+Things are generally spaced closer together.
 * PvP combat is restricted to the Wilderness.